Quantum Distributions for the Plane Rotator: Coherence properties and temperature effects

 such that $\tilde{\sf f}'_T$ changes into

 Presuming that in the sum above we can approximate $w_{s,T}(J_s^2 - <J^2>_T) \approx 0$, with $<J^2>_T = \sum_s w_{s,T} J_s^2$, we get

 where $\Omega_T^2 = <J^2>_T /I^2$.
-In this approximation we find the transition presumed in \cite{cpw}, from the complex wave functions $\psi^s$ to real classical waves, because for a time $t >> \tau$, ${\sf f}_T$ of (\ref{4.2}) is a solution of the classical wave equation $\partial_t^2 {\sf f}_T = \Omega_T^2 \partial^2_\varphi {\sf f}_T$.
-The result is independent of $\hbar$ and should hold also in a classical ensemble, with the condition of constructive interference along the circle providing a discrete spectrum of "angular wavelengths".
+In this approximation we find the transition expected in \cite{cpw}, from the complex wave functions $\psi^s$ to real classical waves, (thermal noise), because for a time $t >> \tau$, ${\sf f}_T$ of (\ref{4.2}) is a solution of the classical wave equation $\partial_t^2 {\sf f}_T = \Omega_T^2 \partial^2_\varphi {\sf f}_T$.
+The result is independent of $\hbar$ and should hold also during a macroscopic perturbation, with the condition of constructive interference along the circle providing a discrete spectrum of "angular wavelengths".